Exploring Quantum Synchronization with a Composite Two-Qubit Oscillator: Model and Methods

-Furthermore, each qudit is coupled to a thermal bath which leads to loss (gain) of qudit excitations at rates $\gamma_j$ ($w_j$) with $j=A,B$.
+Furthermore, each qubit is weakly coupled to a thermal bath which leads to loss (gain) of excitations at rates $\gamma_j$ ($w_j$) with $j=A,B$.
 In particular, $\gamma_j>w_j$ ($\gamma_j<w_j$) corresponds to a positive (negative) temperature bath dominated by loss (gain).
 These two regimes occur on either side of an infinite temperature bath corresponding to $w_j=\gamma_j$.
-The dynamics of the composite system can then be described by the master equation
+In order to describe the system using a Markovian master equation, the qubit-bath couplings have to be weak compared to $\omega_A,\omega_B$~\cite{cattaneo2019NJP}.
+Additionally, if the qubit-qubit coupling $g\ll\omega_A,\omega_B$ as considered here, the system can be accurately described using a \emph{local} master equation~\cite{cattaneo2019NJP,hofer2017NJP} given by

 where $\mathfrak{D}[\hat{O}]\hat{\rho} = \hat{O}\hat{\rho} \hat{O}^{\dagger}-\frac{1}{2}\hat{O}^{\dagger}\hat{O}\hat{\rho}-\frac{1}{2}\hat{\rho} \hat{O}^{\dagger}\hat{O}$ is the Lindblad dissipator.